LinuxSandboxingProject/LinuxSandboxingProject.github.io/README.md

 ### Issues and the future of Sandboxing

+The most important issue with seccomp is it's granular design.
+Requiring to allow or block single systemcalls gives developers a great deal of freedom.
+But this also means that with every change of the applications environment or dependencies the maintainer has to rework the list of allowed systemcalls.
+Requiring this level of attention and time to maintain an application will prevent any widespread use of this sandbox technology.

+OpenBSD has recently introduced a similar technology called pledge.
+Instead of blocking or allowing single systemcalls, pledge uses group of systemcall operations.
+After only one year, most of all core applications in the OpenBSD environment have pledge support implemented.
+There are some differences between the two filter technologies, but regarding maintainability, pledge seems to have chosen the better approach to support a widespread use of this technology.
+There is already some movement in the linux community to implement something more like pledge but this is not ready yet.
+However to allow for a widespread sandbox support in linux application something like pledge is needed as seccomp alone will make things too inconvenient for many maintainers to use.

+(todo)

 - Seccomp is too granular for easy and maintainable sandboxing (syscalls change too often)